inxitehealth/codeigniter-matches-cli/README.md

 ### `undo:migration`

-undo:migration returns you to the previous migration version.
-This one also can accept a migration version as parameter to return to a migration.
+`undo:migration` returns you to the previous migration version.
+This function also accepts either:

+- a migration version to rollback to a specific version
+- a negative number to rollback that many migration versions (starting from the current version)

 Usage examples: